WJAL: As a Hagerstown station

 WJAL was the Washington market's charter WB affiliate when the network launched on January 11, 1995.
-Six weeks later, The WB added WFTY (channel 50, now CW affiliate WDCW), based in Washington proper.
-As WJAL had a largely rural coverage area far from Washington, both stations aired the network's programming.
-The station ended its WB affiliation on September 14, 1998, as management felt its programming did not fit with their family-friendly image.
+Six weeks later, The WB added WFTY (channel 50, now CW owned-and-operated station WDCW), based in Washington proper.
+As WJAL was not seen in Washington either over-the-air or on cable, both stations aired the network's programming.
+The station ended its WB affiliation on September 14, 1998, as Good Companion felt the network's programming did not fit with their desired family-friendly image.

-In 2001, Good Companion Broadcasting, a Christian broadcasting non-profit organization, sold WJAL-TV to Entravision for $10.3 million.
-The main impetus of the purchase of WJAL for Entravision was to attempt to move the station's license to Silver Spring, Maryland as a replacement for its low-power WMDO-CA (now digital WMDO-CD), which at the time was a Univision affiliate.
+In August 2001, Good Companion sold WJAL-TV to Entravision for $10.3 million.
+The main impetus of the purchase of WJAL for Entravision was to attempt to move the station's license to Silver Spring, Maryland, as a replacement for its low-power WMDO-CA (now digital WMDO-CD), which at the time was a Univision affiliate.
 WJAL first attempted to move its then-proposed digital signal on channel 16 to Silver Spring in 2002.
 The application was denied as the Federal Communications Commission (FCC) determined local television service to Hagerstown would be unfairly affected.
 The proposed signal would also cause unacceptable interference to adjacent channel 17, which is used for public safety services in Washington.
 Entravision submitted an appeal in 2006, as it had changed WJAL's choice for its post-digital-transition channel from 16 to 39.
 By this time, the FCC had decided to stop considering the relocation of a station's city of license in preparation for the 2009 digital television transition.
 After the freeze, the FCC decided it would no longer support such a move and dismissed the application in 2012.
-Thus, WJAL continued to run a family-friendly English format for Hagerstown, a market with a traditionally low need for a Spanish-language outlet.
+Thus, WJAL continued to run a family-friendly English format for Hagerstown, a market with a low need for a Spanish-language outlet.